nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list outstanding tasks (UC05)
+1. User requests to delete a specific label
-2. System shows a list of tasks with its details
-3. User selects the label to delete
-4. System delete the label and display the updated list of tasks<br />
+2. System deletes the label and display the updated list of tasks<br />
 Use case ends

 **Extensions**

 2a.
-The list is empty

-> Use case ends

-3a.
-The given index is invalid
+Label is invalid or does not exist

-> 3a1.
-System shows an error message<br />
+> 2a1.
+System notifies the user that such a label is invalid/does not exist<br />
-  Use case resumes at step 2
+  Use case ends

 #### Use case: Launch application using shortcut
 Use case ID: UC23 Launch application using shortcut<br />